OwlbanGroup/NOVA-BLOCKS/README.md

 - **AI Recommendations**: The application provides personalized video recommendations based on user behavior.
 - **Search Functionality**: Users can search for videos and users using the search bar on the home page.
+- **Roadblock Reporting**: Users can report roadblocks they encounter while using the application.
+- **Track Roadblock Resolutions**: Users can track the status of reported roadblocks.
+- **Suggest Solutions**: Users can suggest solutions for common roadblocks.
+- **Minecraft Integration**: Features for sharing Minecraft-related content and community engagement.

+- **AI Recommendations**: The application provides personalized video recommendations based on user behavior.
+- **Search Functionality**: Users can search for videos and users using the search bar on the home page.

 - **User Authentication**: Users can register and log in to their accounts.